micoxion/AttoviaWiki/content/Attovian Player's Guide.md

 The Awakened is sometimes a catch all race, allowing for interesting homebrew races to be played and not be out of place within Attovia's world building.
 This one will probably require some discussion with your DM.
 You might not originally plan on playing an "awakened" but it might end up being what makes sense with the statblock you choose.
 # Attovian Culture
 # The Pantheon
 Whether in the public [[CoH Temples|Temple]] of the [[Church of Hormus]], or the secluded commune of the [[Cult of the Kraken]], many gods are worshiped on Attovia.
-Though they do not show themselves commonly to the mortal, their presence is undeniable, and the boons granted to those who worship
+Though they do not show themselves commonly to the mortal, their presence is undeniable, and the boons granted to those who worship remarkable.
+Deities are generally sorted into three broad spheres.
+Pure, Corrupt, and Neutral.
+Pure deities reflect a benevolence of some kind, either towards sentient creatures or the natural world.
+It is believed such gods and goddesses have the greater good in mind at least when they enact their will upon the world.
+Corrupt deities are antagonistic towards the Attovian populace or the biomes it hosts.
+Though not always, corrupt gods and goddesses often directly oppose one or more pure deities.
+When they enact **Workings** in the world, the end sought is that of greed, malice, or wrath.
+Neutral deities come in two verities.
+Those who abstain from impacting the world and lives of Attovians, and those who's actions do not portray a consistent temperament or goal.
 ## [[Hormus]]
 A pure deity considered widely to be responsible for all sentient groups of life.
 He is often considered to be a parental or grandparental figure to races and the creator of the [[Roeh]].
 Described most commonly as a colossal stone giant with a sacrificial love for his creations, he now lies in still living pieces across the continent, most notable being his [[Eye of Hormus|eye]].
 ###### Aspects